Skip to content

 • The full backup feature copies messages, photos, contacts, and app data without overwriting older snapshots, unlike iTunes, which keeps only one local backup.

-• Selective restore lets you pull back just contacts or photos from a backup, saving 30-45 minutes versus a full device wipe and restore.
+• Selective restore lets you pull back just contacts or photos from a backup, saving a lot of time versus a full device wipe and restore.

 • For households with 3+ devices, the Family Pack at $59.95 (Windows) is cheaper than buying separate seats and supports up to 5 iPhones or iPads.